Protein How Much Do I Need?

 The Bottomline: We Should be Eating More High-Quality Protein.

-When the fear and hesitation were replaced by awe of all the positive benefits protein provides the body, I was excited to figure out the optimal amount I should be consuming.
+When the fear and hesitation were replaced by the awe of all the positive benefits protein provides to the body, I was excited to figure out the optimal amount I should be consuming.

 The AMDR Equation: